theNewDynamic/cocina214.com-archive-hugo/content/dine.md

   text: 'Please contact Christine, our Private Dining & Events Manager, to help plan
     your private party or catered event.
 Please allow up to 48hrs for a response.
     Christine can be reached at: Party@Cocina214.com'
-- title: Here's another element for testing
-  photo: "/uploads/2021/11/12/Cocina-214-45.jpg"
-  text: It is a long established fact that a reader will be distracted by the readable
-    content of a page when looking at its layout.
-The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
-Various versions have evolved over the years, sometimes by accident, sometimes on purpose (injected humour and the like).
-- title: Third event for testing
-  photo: "/uploads/RunningOfChihuahuasPoster2019_web.jpg"
-  text: just some random text
 hero_photos:
 - "/uploads/2021/11/12/Cocina-214-41-2.jpg"
 - "/uploads/2021/11/12/Cocina-214-Patio.jpg"